 The Garmin Forerunner 55 and Forerunner 945 LTE are now available for purchase on Garmin’s website and Amazon.
 They both improve on their predecessors in several ways.

 Garmin has had a relatively slow start to 2021 as compared to previous years.
 No doubt, the coronavirus situation has shifted things around a bit.
 But this are slowly returning back to normal.
 Let’s hope this continues.

 One of the most recent devices in Garmin’s arsenal is the Venu 2.
 The premium looking fitness timepiece launched towards the end of April.
 Improvements over the original include a choice of sizes, more battery life and space for music, along with the latest generation heart rate sensor.

 Essential reading: Best fitness trackers and health gadgets

-Another Garmin-made watch due for imminent release is the Descent MK2.
-As previously reported, that one is part of the company’s dive computer range which offers surface GPS navigation.
+We then saw the unveiling of the Descent MK2s.
+That one is part of the company’s dive computer range which offers surface GPS navigation.
 The first generation device was revealed three years ago, the second generation followed in 2019.
 This one introduces a smaller size of the divers watch.

-Now we have details of a couple of more Garmin watches due out in the month(s) ahead.
+Now we have a couple of more watches to write about.

 Garmin Forerunner 945 LTE

 Moving quickly on and next up we have the Forerunner 945 LTE.
-This one was revealed by EMVCo – the organization that enables card-based payment products to work together seamlessly and securely worldwide.
-It was listed alongside the Venu 2.
+This one was revealed by EMVCo a few months ago – the organization that enables card-based payment products to work together seamlessly and securely worldwide.
+It was listed alongside the Venu 2 at the time.